The Justice Bell Foundation Education Initiative

 The goal of the Justice Bell Foundation Education Initiative is to educate youth on the importance of the American women’s suffrage movement so that they will be inspired to become civic leaders.
 We tell the dramatic story of how the Justice Bell became an icon of the women’s suffrage movement.

 After listening to a presentation about the Justice Bell and the women’s suffrage movement and watching a video, students are asked to create an art project using the Justice Bell in any creative way they want to answer the question “What does justice mean to me?”

-We are looking forward to bringing this program to other schools and are raising funds to make this possible.
 Our program-packet includes written materials, worksheets with project ideas, and a short documentary.
 When the program is finished, we give awards in a ceremony attended by the community and the award-winners’ families.